ARM-software/ethos-n-driver-stack/README.md

 ### Install the build tools

 You must use specific tools to build the Ethos-N NPU driver.
-You can use a package manager to install the build tools.
-For example, to install the build tools on `Ubuntu 18.04` in order to cross compile, enter the following commands:
+To install these build tools, you can use a package manager.
+For example, to install the build tools on `Ubuntu 18.04` to cross compile, enter the following commands:

 ```sh
 sudo apt install git \